-While the vast majority of users can easily connect WooCommerce to Shopventory with no additional setup, WordPress can be a pretty complex system in some cases.
+The vast majority of users can easily connect WooCommerce to Thrive with no additional setup, WordPress can be a pretty complex system in some cases.

-Depending on your setup, there may be a few adjustments that need to be made in order to meet the minimum requirements for Shopventory:
+Depending on your setup, there may be a few adjustments that need to be made in order to meet the minimum requirements for Thrive.

 Here are a few things to check:

-- Verify your site URL. http:// is not the same as https:// so be sure to use the correct one! *If you change your URL (for example, moving from a staging site to a live one) after connecting to Shopventory, you will need to contact our support team to update your integration.*
+Verify the spelling of your site URL.
+Note that http:// is not the same as https:// so be sure to use the correct one!

-- Make sure you are using WooCommerce version 3.0 and above. — Any earlier versions are not supported by Shopventory.
+Make sure you are using WooCommerce version 3.0 or above. — Any earlier versions are not supported by Thrive.

-- Review your installed Plugins. — Oftentimes plugins (especially security plugins) may interfere with Shopventory's access to the WooCommerce inventory.
+Review your installed Plug-ins. — Plug-ins (especially security plugins) may interfere with Thrive's access to the WooCommerce inventory.

-- Check with your website hosting provider.
-(GoDaddy, BlueHost, Site5, etc.) — It may be that your hosting provider is blocking Shopventory's access.
-They would have to add an exception for Shopventory on their end.
+Check with your website hosting provider.
+(GoDaddy, BlueHost, Site5, etc.) — It may be that your hosting provider is blocking Thrive's access.
+They would have to add an exception for Thrive on their end.
 (See Below for the IP List to send over)

-- iThemes Security plugin is known to block Shopventory.
+iThemes Security - Known to block Thrive.
 Please contact them to configure exceptions (see below) or disable the plugin.

-- Login to see add to cart and prices in WooCommerce - This plugin will need to be disabled completely.
+Login to see add to cart and prices in WooCommerce - Needs to be disabled completely.

-- Sucuri - This plugin has been known to block Shopventory as well.
+Sucuri - Known to block Thrive.
 Please contact them to configure exceptions (see below) or disable the plugin.

-For example, the Square for WooCommerce plugin would NOT work with Shopventory since it would send conflicting updates between WooCommerce and the POS if Shopventory is .
+For example, the Square for WooCommerce plugin does NOT work with Thrive since it sends conflicting updates between WooCommerce and the POS.

 It's best to have both Square and WooCommerce connected directly to Thrive and discontinue third-party communication.